ARW4/FPL_Project/README.md

 ## Data Sources 🛜
 ### API
-It was a challeng to find the documentation for the FPL API, however I was able to find information through others that have already connect to it.
+It was a challenging to find the official documentation for the FPL API.
+However, I was able to find information through others that have already connect to it.

 There are a variety of different endpoints available.
 The list of the endpoints I used are in the table below, however for a more extensive list of endpoints use the link below.